Legal Research Technology: A Background

 Early on, Singer aspired to be a full-time musician, yet even as she studied to become an attorney, she knew how important it was to keep that music component in her life, “I’m an artist, I have to be creative.”

-Even now, as a Certified Specialist in Workers’ Compensation Law, an active member of several professional organizations and board member of Grey Law of Ventura County, she’s able to balance her dual identities.
+Even now, as a Certified Specialist in Workers’ Compensation Law, an active member of several professional organizations, and a board member of Grey Law of Ventura County, she’s able to balance her dual identities.

 And that’s important.
 It’s no secret that the legal profession often places extraordinary mental demands on a lawyer, so being able to step out of that role, even if just for an occasional evening, can have a profound effect on one’s mental health.